Notes: RVF 16.5/20, Bettane & Desseauve 16/20

 About the estate:

-A former 15th-century fortified farmhouse located on the heights of the Chinon hillside.
-The Grosbois family has been growing vines here since 1850; a long tradition continued since 2008 by Nicolas, who explored the world of wine in France and abroad (Chile, Oregon, Australia, etc.) before taking over this 15-hectare vineyard.
+A former 15th-century fortified farmhouse situated on the hillside above Chinon.
+The Grosbois family has been growing grapes here since 1850; a long tradition carried on since 2008 by Nicolas, who explored the world of winemaking in France and abroad (Chile, Oregon, Australia...) before taking over this 15-hectare vineyard.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France